 - An airline wants to create a team for each flight (like a Tuesday afternoon non-stop from Chicago to Atlanta) and have a frequently changing flight crew automatically assigned or removed as needed.

 Using this feature, a given team's members update automatically based on a specific set of criteria, instead of manually managing membership.
 Doing this requires Azure AD Premium P1 licenses and team membership can be assigned by a tenant admin to any user's Azure AD properties provided you have a tenant and an admin account.

 Microsoft Teams may take anywhere from a few minutes to up to 2 hours to reflect dynamic membership changes once they take effect in the Microsoft 365 group for a team.

 - See Limits and specifications for Microsoft Teams for current limits on team and channel sizes.

 Creating and managing a Microsoft 365 group with dynamic membership

 While logged in as the tenant admin, follow the instructions in Create a dynamic group and check status.
 As needed, refer to Dynamic membership rules for groups in Azure Active Directory.

 Create a new team with your Microsoft 365 group

-Now allow time for the membership changes to take effect, and create a new team as described in Enhance Existing Office 365 groups with Microsoft Teams.
+Now allow time for the membership changes to take effect, and create a new team as described in Create a team from an existing group.

 Apply dynamic membership to an existing team